1delta-DAO/docs/lenders/metrics.md

 This is done by setting the health factor to one and solving for the USD amount of the desired asset.

-The **liquidation price for a long asset** (indeed with *k*) can be calculated via assuming that the USD amount of asset *k* is dependent on all other given parameters as follows:
+The **liquidation price for a long asset** (indexed with *k*) can be calculated via assuming that the USD amount of asset *k* is dependent on all other given parameters as follows:

 <p align="center">
   <img src="../assets/formulas/liquidation-price-long.svg" />